 Bind your quilt in whatever method you normally use.
 I like to use this one.

-Once your quilt is all done, you can pop it in the wash so it gets all soft and crinkly!
+Once your US map quilt is all done, you can pop it in the wash so it gets all soft and crinkly!
 That’s my favorite part. :)

-I hope you make one up – they are so fun!
+I hope you make a US map quilt up – they are so fun!
 You can really personalize it by adding embroidery – cute little hearts for places you’ve lived or even little trip lines a la Indiana Jones to remember a favorite road trip!